kovalArt/IaC_project/backup_sla.md

 - What is not backed up: Temporary files, Bind, nginx, agama, haproxy, keepalived

 ### RPO (Recovery Point Objective)
-- Acceptable data loss: Up to 1 day
+- Acceptable data loss: Up to 2 day

 ### Versioning and Retention
--  Number of Full Backup Versions Stored: 4 (assuming one full backup each Friday for a month).
+-  Number of Full Backup Versions Stored: 2

-- Number of Incremental Backup Versions Stored: 25 (assuming one incremental backup each day for the remaining  days of the month, excluding Sunday when full backups are done, 29 days in month as for example).
+- Number of Incremental Backup Versions Stored: 4

-- Retention Period for Full and Incremental Backups: 40 days
+- Retention Period for Full and Incremental Backups: 40 days (On Sunday we have a New Full backup, On Monday we delete old backups)

 ### Usability Checks
 - "Beta" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
+- Each Monday of a week, team should test the backups
-- Regular automated backups checks.
+- Regular backups checks.
 - Periodic test restores to a separate instance.
 - Periodic test restores to a sandbox environment.